psycopaths/jdoop/README.md

 path to JDart.

-Section `[sut]` has one option: `compilation-directory` specifies a directory where class files of the package being tested can be found.
+Section `[sut]` has one option: `compilation-directory` specifies a directory where class files of the project being tested can be found.

 Section `[tests]` has one option: `compilation-directory` specifies a directory where generated JUnit tests should be compiled to.